Saksham1777/PDF-Data-Rag/README.md

 ```
 This will:
 Load the local FAISS vector store.
-Perform sa imilarity search using your query.
+Perform a similarity search using your query.
 Filter top matching documents for diversity and quality.
 Generate an answer using the Gemini API.
 Print the final answer along with the source PDF and page numbers.

+---
 Configuration
 Embedding Model: all-mpnet-base-v2 (SentenceTransformers)
 Chunk Size: 850 characters with 50-character overlap